arityinfoway/news-app-google-news-api/README.md

 # news-app-google-news-api
 how to create news-app-using-google-news-api

-# Contact us to do development of your own custome mobile application
+# Contact us to development of your own custome mobile application
 Native Android App
 Flutter App
 iOS App